 Looking for a phone that won’t break the bank?
-Motorola recently unveiled three as a part of its 2019 Moto G-series range.
+Motorola recently unveiled three smartphones as part of its 2019 Moto G-series range.
 These include the Moto G7, the Moto G7 Play, and the Moto G7 Power.
 The G7 Power is a new entry in Motorola’s G-series, replacing the Moto G Plus that’s usually an option.
 The Moto G7 Plus does exist though, but it’s not arriving on U.S. shores.
-A few weeks after unveiling the phones, they’re now available for pre-order.

-Here’s everything you need to know about Motorola’s latest in its Moto G7 lineup.
+Here’s everything you need to know about Motorola’s latest additions to its Moto G7 lineup.